 An early option included the retention of the BLCC building in its current location.
-However, this would have pushed much of the Proposed Development to the perimeter of the Site, resulting in an increased perception of the scale of development for the residents on Ossulston Street and harm to heritage views, as well as compromising the residual lighting levels for the BLCC itself.
+However, this would have pushed much of the Proposed Development to the perimeter of the Site, resulting in an increased perception of the scale of development for the residents on Ossulston Street.
+This would have resulted in adverse and potentially significant effects on views and the settings of heritage assets, as well as compromising the residual lighting levels for the BLCC itself.
 Subsequently, a design was developed that included three distinct buildings, as shown below.
+This would place much greater mass close to neighbouring buildings on Ossulston Street, resulting in additional daylight and sunlight impacts on residential receptors.